ikmb/deepvariant/docs/usage.md

 #### `--genome`
 The name of the genome assembly version to use.
 Allowed options are:

-* GRCh38 (DEFUNCT: human genome WITHOUT alt contigs, as recommended by Heng Li)
+* GRCh38 (original release of hg38 WITHOUT alt contigs, as recommended by Heng Li)
 * GRCh38_p14 (Current human reference genome recommended for variant analysis)
 * hg38 (the Wittig reference, p13 with only the primary chromosomes and no unplaced contigs etc)
 * CHM13v2 (the telomere-to-telomere reference with fully assembled Y chromosome)